MostAwesomeDude/brismu/src/0-midju/6-logji.md

 Relational logic is infamously squishy and gooey, with genuine witnesses to contradiction being rare.
-Nonetheless, there's at least one, based on the characteristic functions: a selbri either does, or does not, relate given terbri.
+Nonetheless, there's at least one, based on the characteristic functions: a selbri cannot simultaneously relate given terbri and also not relate them.

     ro da poi ke'a broda ro de poi broda ke'a zo'u: